 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page for more information.

+Do you want a no stretch strap for a crochet bag?
 Saggy straps on bags – absolutely no one has time for that!
 I recount the time I had some potatoes in a crochet market bag and even at my 5’11 height the bag straps stretched down nearly to my knees!
+I have solutions.

 I designed project trackers!
 This is the large print version for tired eyes.
 So much easier than using apps, scraps of paper or a plain notebook.